KlautNet/SchoolProject-RestAPI/README.md

 # Recursion-RestAPI

-RestAPI for a simpel school project blog website.
+RestAPI for a simple school project blog website.